Practical AI support for partners, BD and marketing teams who want stronger commercial outcomes – not simply more noise about tools.

 "I need something more practical than broad AI awareness."

-Wilson Levy is built to close that gap: trusted, discreet AI counsel for partners and senior leaders, practical workshops for BD and marketing teams, and a wider capability layer through Catching Up.
+Wilson Levy is built to close that gap: confidential AI and BD advisory for partners and senior leaders, practical workshops for BD and marketing teams, and a structured capability layer through Catching Up – books, workshops and 1:1 AI Clarity Calls for professionals at any stage of adoption.

 What We Do